harris-mohamed/hybris/README.md

 The way I generated this essay was by asking GPT-3 questions and splicing the result paragraphs together.
 I tried to change sentences as minimally as possible.
 For the most part, I only added transitions and changed tenses of responses.
 I did take a little poetic license on the final paragraph (can you blame me?).

-I've included 3 documents.
-Initial.txt is the full list of questions I asked GPT-3 and the answers I got.
-Prune.pdf are the paragraphs I used from Initial.txt, rearranged to match the order they show up in the final essay but otherwise unaltered.
-Final.pdf is the final product, with all changes added.
-Looking at prune.pdf and Final.pdf side by side should show you how much I changed to get to the final output.
+I've included 3 documents. [initial.pdf](https://github.com/harris-mohamed/hybris/blob/main/pdf/initial.pdf) is the full list of questions I asked GPT-3 and the answers I got. [prune.pdf](https://github.com/harris-mohamed/hybris/blob/main/pdf/prune.pdf) are the paragraphs I used from initial.pdf, rearranged to match the order they show up in the final essay but otherwise unaltered. [final.pdf](https://github.com/harris-mohamed/hybris/blob/main/pdf/final.pdf) is the final product, with all changes added.
+Looking at prune.pdf and final.pdf side by side should show you how much I changed to get to the final output.

 I was super impressed.
 Were you fooled?